strangelove-ventures/heighliner/README.md

 ## Add a New Chain

-To add a chain to the heighliner built-in configuration and have your chain images available on our repository's [ghcr](https://github.com/orgs/strangelove-ventures/packages?repo_name=heighliner), submit a PR adding it to [chains.yaml](chains/chains.yaml) so it will be included in the automatic builds.
+To add a chain to the heighliner built-in configuration and have your chain images available on our repository's [ghcr](https://github.com/orgs/strangelove-ventures/packages?repo_name=heighliner), submit a PR adding it to the [chains directory](chains) so it will be included in the automatic builds.

 For further instructions see: [addChain.md](./addChain.md)